 The Incident Liaison Officer's Handbook details these roles from activation and mobilisation to operation and stand-down.
-It also details key operational objectives, liaison protocols, information management, emergency management procedures and communication processes
+It also details key operational objectives, liaison protocols, information management, emergency management procedures and communication processes.

-The Incident Liaison Officer's Handbook is produced and maintained by the KRT Emergency Planning Officer.
-It is issued to all trained ILOs, and may also be found;

-• with Borough Emergency Centre documentation
+The Incident Liaison Officer's Handbook is produced and maintained by the DBC Emergency Planning Officer.
+It is issued to all trained ILOs, and is also located with the Borough Emergency Centre documentation

-5.3 Media and public warning and informing
+5.5 Media and public warning and informing